U.S. Entry Visa Sticker/Stamp Requirements

 3. Valid I-94 Record.

-If all these documents are valid/unexpired, it is acceptable for a visa sticker/stamp to expire while a student is inside the U.S. Additionally, the dates of a visa sticker/stamp is typically based on “Visa Reciprocity”, reflecting agreements between countries.
-For example, if a U.S. citizen studies abroad as a student in Italy, the duration of their visa sticker/stamp would be similar to that of an Italian student studying in the U.S. However, the ultimate decision and visa sticker/stamp dates are always subject to the discretion of the consular officer.
+If all these documents are valid/unexpired, it is acceptable for a visa sticker/stamp to expire while a student is inside the U.S. Additionally, the dates of a visa sticker/stamp are typically based on “Visa Reciprocity,” reflecting agreements between countries.
+For example, if a U.S. citizen studies abroad as a student in Italy, the duration of their visa sticker/stamp would be similar to that of an Italian student studying in the U.S. However, the ultimate decision and visa sticker/stamp dates are always subject to the discretion of the U.S. consular officer.

 Remember to Update the ISO